kplabs-pl/sml-docs/src/tutorials/ml_deployment/model_training.rst

 .. _train_model:

-Train the model :tutorial-machine:`Machine Learning Workstation`
+Train the model :tutorial-machine:`Machine learning workstation`
 ----------------------------------------------------------------

 1. Open the ``reference-designs-ml/model_training.ipynb`` Jupyter Notebook.

 2. Walk through the notebook cell-by-cell.
-You can either execute all cells to reproduce the model training process, or just read the notebook to get accustomed with the demo use case.
+You can either run all cells to reproduce the model training process, or just read the notebook to get accustomed with the demo use case.
 If you don't wish to rerun the training, feel free to use the model weights supplied in the ``reference-designs-ml/training_logs`` directory.
 Reading the notebook will provide you with insights into the dataset, model input output formats, metrics, and the training process.

    The training checkpoint containing model weights should reside at ``reference-designs-ml/training_logs/lightning_logs/version_XXX/checkpoints/epoch=XXX-step=XXX.ckpt``.